 Sharon wants to see more…

 Books have been the center of my life for as long as I can remember.
-At the age of three, I demanded that my mom teach me to read—my younger brothers kept her too busy to read the Little House books to me at an acceptable rate—and soon I was haunting the children’s library and writing lots of “books” in spiral notepads.
+At the age of three, I demanded that my mom teach me to read and soon I was haunting the children’s library and writing lots of “books” in spiral notepads.
 During my college years, I figured out that I wanted to be even further behind the scenes—not writing books myself, but working closely with authors to make their writing the best it can be, and helping them reach as many readers as possible.

 As I’ve pursued my career in publishing, I’ve worked on all sides of the industry: in bookstores, at a small press, and at a self-publishing company, and now with a literary agency.
 All of these experiences have expanded how I think about my role in the publishing ecosystem: storytelling is craft, but also product.
 Readers are consumers, but so much more than that.
 An agent is both a creative editorial force and a canny career mastermind; both a fearless negotiator and an empathetic cheerleader.